-The HSP child in the emotionally neglectful family learns that she is excessively emotional.
-And since our emotions are the most deeply personal expression of who we are, that HSP child learns that she is different, damaged, weak and wrong.
-She may grow up to be ashamed of her deepest self.
+The HSP child in the emotionally neglectful family learns that they are excessively emotional and wrong.
+Since our emotions are deeply personal aspects of who we are, the HSP child also learns that they are different, damaged, weak, and wrong, and grow up to be ashamed of their deepest self.

 Help & Hope For the HSP Who Grew Up Emotionally Neglected

-Understanding is a good start.
-After that, there are clear steps to take to fight those messages and heal your Childhood Emotional Neglect.
+Considering that you may be an HSP is a good start, after that, there are clear steps to take to heal the legacy of your childhood emotional neglect

-Only then will you be able to celebrate the unique qualities that make you different and see that being set apart from birth, and again in your childhood, does not need to keep you set apart for life.
+Only then will you be able to reclaim and celebrate the unique qualities that make you unique, and see that being set apart in your childhood no longer needs to keep you set apart for life.